The Maker Hub has both FDM printers (Ultimakers) and SLA printers (Formlabs and Elegoo) available for use

 Things to keep in mind with 3D printing

-- If you are planning a 3D printing project, know that some 3D printing jobs will fail during the print.
+3D printing is a wonderful technology, but it is not infallible.
+Know that some 3D printing jobs will fail during the print for one reason or another.
 Failed jobs can occur for a variety of reasons, most of which are not the fault of the job owner.
 Please plan your project accordingly to avoid a failed print ruining your project!

 LinkedIn Learning